 Starving fish for up to 14 days

-Overcrowding fish into small tanks or sea cages
+Overcrowding fish in tanks or sea cages

 Inflicting a slow, painful death without adequate stunning

 Shooting wild seals and possibly harming dolphins with underwater noise

 We have analysed and compared the different schemes’ welfare standards against eight key criteria – such as starving the fish, killing wildlife, and allowing fish to suffer slow, painful deaths – and determined where improvements are desperately needed.
 See our table to find out more about the level of welfare protection provided by each scheme.

 The scale of suffering is enormous.
 Billions of sentient beings living miserable lives and enduring excruciating, slow deaths.
 This has to stop!

 The standards for each criterium varies across the schemes.
 Click on the boxes to find out what each scheme actually permits.